bitrix24/b24jssdk/docs/reference/core-result.md

   - The logger will output the error message `['Some error 1']` because `proc1` adds an error to the result.

 ::: tip
-You can test the `Result` in the [sandbox](https://github.com/bitrix24/b24jssdk/blob/main/playgrounds/jssdk/src/pages/2-core/use-result.vue).
+You can test **Result** in [example](https://github.com/bitrix24/b24sdk-examples/blob/main/js/02-nuxt-hook/pages/core/use-result.client.vue).
 :::